Graduate Courses

 T 6:00-8:30

-This class focuses on the fundamentals of screenwriting for film.
+This class focuses on the fundamentals of screenwriting for television.
 We will study character development, conflict, structure, formatting, and so on as we explore how to write screenplays.
 Our focus will be as expansive as possible, covering drama, comedy, and action genres.
-Students will write at least one close analysis of a screenplay in addition to extensive work in beginning two original screenplays.
-Screenplays will be workshopped in class and revised accordingly.
+Students will write one research paper and work on both an hour and a half-hour TV pilot.